mehtameet12/ServerQueueSimulation/README.md

 *Figure 1 Abstract figure for a sandwich shop*

 To achieve this purpose, we have visited a typical sandwich shop (Subway) several times in order to observe the services’ progress.
 We measured interarrival times to the system as well as service times for each of the three servers.
-1. # <a name="_dmma7ts8k1n"></a>**Problem Formulation**
+1. **Problem Formulation**

 Based on our observations to the system under study, we can describe the process in the following steps:

 1. Customers enter the first queue to select their type of sandwich, bread, meat, and cheese.
 They also specify whether or not they would like their sandwich to be toasted or not.
 Based on the data collected, the expected interarrival time of the customer is ~97.2 seconds.
-1. Customers go to the ‘toppings’ station, where they select the other desired ingredients.
+2. Customers go to the ‘toppings’ station, where they select the other desired ingredients.
 Here, a server will add the desired toppings to the customer’s sandwich.
 The customer may choose to forgo toppings, however they must still pass through this station, so that the sandwich can be wrapped.
 Occasionally, this station may use up a particular ingredient, forcing the worker to fetch another container.
-1. The sandwich is placed in a bag and the customer may choose to add extra pre-packaged items, such as chips, beverages, or desserts before paying.
+3. The sandwich is placed in a bag and the customer may choose to add extra pre-packaged items, such as chips, beverages, or desserts before paying.
 The customer then leaves the system.

 Usually, customers take around 1 to 3 minutes at server 1.
 However, customers might face delays based on the order placed by the previous customer in the queue.